-Provision 8.1(b) of the Code requires companies to fully disclose the names, amounts and breakdown of remuneration of the top five key management personnel (who are not directors or the CEO) in bands no wider than S\$250,000 and in aggregate the total remuneration paid to these key management personnel.
+Provision 8.1(b) of the Code requires companies to fully disclose the names, amounts and breakdown of remuneration of the top five key management personnel (who are not directors or the CEO) in bands no wider than \$\$250,000 and in aggregate the total remuneration paid to these key management personnel.
 The Code defines "key management personnel" to mean the CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the Company.
 The Board takes the view that in FY2023, there are only two persons, being Dr Stephen Riady and Mr Brian Riady (who are also Directors), who have the authority and responsibility for planning, directing and controlling the activities of the Company.
-There are no persons who are not Directors of the Company that have the authority and responsibility for planning, directing and controlling the activities of the Company.
 There are no persons who are not Directors of the Company that have the authority and responsibility for planning, directing and controlling the activities of the Company.

-Save for Dr Stephen Riady (who is a substantial shareholder of the Company) and Mr Brian Riady (being the son of Dr Stephen Riady), there are no employees who are substantial shareholders of the Company, or are immediate family members of a Director, the CEO or a substantial shareholder of the Company, and whose remuneration exceeds S\$100,000 during FY2023.
+Save for Dr Stephen Riady (who is a substantial shareholder of the Company) and Mr Brian Riady (being the son of Dr Stephen Riady), there are no employees who are substantial shareholders of the Company, or are immediate family members of a Director, the CEO or a substantial shareholder of the Company, and whose remuneration exceeds \$\$100,000 during FY2023.

-The following table shows a breakdown (in percentage te Mr Brian Riady, in bands of \$\$100,000:
+The following table shows a breakdown (in percentage terms) of the remuneration of Dr Stephen Riady and Mr Brian Riady, in bands of \$\$100,000: